-A better wire for rusty metal is the E71T-2, but it’s a single-pass wire and available on thicker wires and larger spools.
+A better wire for the job is the E71T-2, but it’s a single-pass wire and available on thicker wires and larger spools.

 For puddle protection, these wires need 75% argon and 25% CO2 (75/25 or C25) or 100% CO2 shielding gas.

-But, dual-shield wires are costly, hard to find in small spools, and need a high amperage 240V welding machine.
-They are suitable for high production work.
+However, dual-shield wires are costly, hard to find in small spools, and need a high amperage 240V machine.
+They are suitable for high-production work.

 Can you MIG weld rusty metal?

-MIG welding (GMAW) can weld over thin layers of rust, but it’s not as good as stick or flux-cored welding.
-The reason is that the MIG wires don’t have flux material to produce slag and have much lower amounts of deoxidizers.
+MIG welding (GMAW) can weld over thin layers of rust.
+It’s not as good as stick or flux-cored welding.
+The reason is that MIG wires don’t have flux material to produce slag and have much lower amounts of deoxidizers.

 MIG wires for rusted metals

 The ER70S-6 can weld over thin layers of rust because it has the highest silicon and second-highest manganese amounts (after ER70S-7, but this one has specific uses).
 It is the most popular and versatile MIG wire and comes in many diameters and spool weights.